 - 4 hot dogs

-- 4 tablespoons Korean hot mustard (if you want spicy) or classic yellow mustard
+- 4 tablespoons classic yellow mustard or spicy mustard

 - Diced green onions for garnish

-- 1 medium sized radish (preferably from a Korean grocery store)
+- 1 medium sized korean or daikon radish

 - brown rice vinegar